Academic Planning Guide

 Grades: 10, 11, 12

-Prerequisite: Spanish II
+Prerequisite: Spanish 2

-In Spanish III, students build upon the skills and knowledge they acquired in Spanish I and II.
+In Spanish 3, students build upon the skills and knowledge they acquired in Spanish 1 and 2.
 The course presents new vocabulary and grammatical concepts.
 Students read and listen to authentic materials from newspapers, magazines, and television.
 The content is focused on contemporary and relevant topics such as urbanization and population growth in Latin American countries, global health concerns, jobs of the future, and scientific advancements.
 Students review the formation and use of regular and irregular verbs in the present and future tenses, as well as the use of reflexive particles and infinitives.
 They also expand their understanding of noun and adjective agreement, the comparative and superlative degree of adjectives, and the placement and use of direct and indirect objects and pronouns.
 Students expand their vocabulary through exposure to word roots and families, popular slang, the correct use of words that are often confused for one another, and review of concepts such as proper placement of accents and stress.

 W206 AP SPANISH LANGUAGE AND CULTURE

-Course Link: https://www.apexlearning.com/course/1458
+Course Link: https://apstudents.collegeboard.org/courses/ap-spanish-language-and-culture

 Credit: 1.0 World Language